 - Salesforce will automatically notify screeners by email when an applicant’s on hold follow up date is approaching.
 Screeners may also refer to the Screening On Hold report in the Screening Dashboard or this On Hold report as needed.
 There are pre-written email templates in the Salesforce widget which allow for screeners to quickly and easily check-in regarding an applicant’s ability to re-engage with screening.

 - Seasonal staff should review any on hold applications in their ownership before their last workday, and work with their manager to reassign ownership of all remaining applications to a permanent staff member.

 - Ensure all email communications or phone calls related to putting an applicant on hold or re-engaging them in screening are properly logged.

 - The Follow-Up Date must be no more than 12 months from the time that the mentor applicant was placed on hold.
 It is important to also consider where in the recruitment season this falls.
 The screener may choose to contact the applicant earlier than requested to increase that applicant's chance of getting matched next program year.

 - Another consideration when putting someone on hold is the applicant's current status in Salesforce.
 If the applicant is currently in screening (Walk-in, SAI, SAC, RS), proceed as usual.
-If the applicant is reaching out to you post-RTBM, inform the regional Mentor Engagement or Volunteer Engagement team.
-Normally when an RTBM mentor asks to be placed On Hold, that mentor’s application should be moved into the ownership of someone on the local Mentor/Volunteer Engagement team, and they will follow up with the mentor in the future.
+If the applicant is reaching out to you post-RTBM, loop in the respective Mentor Engagement team, who will follow up with the mentor.

 - The final check for screeners when an applicant is put on hold is to see if they're in a match pool or on a site list.
 If so, chatter whomever is leading matching for that region to let them know the applicant will not be available for matching this season.